FloatingArrayDesign/MoorDyn/docs/structure.rst

 Bending stiffness is a recent capability addition in MoorDyn v2 (it is not yet implemented in MoorDyn-F).
 In the explanations that follow, the word cable is used to refer to a Line object with nonzero bending stiffness.

+MoorDyn keeps a dictionary of line types to describe the cross-sectional (or per-meter) properties of the mooring lines.
+Each line type has an alphanumeric name to identify it, and contains all the properties aside from length and discretization that are needed to describe a mooring line in MoorDyn.

 Points
 ^^^^^^
 .. _points:

-The ends of each mooring line are defined by Connection objects, which can be considered a special type of node.
-Using the same terminology as MAP [2], there are three Connection node types:
+Point objects attach to the ends of Lines and can be used to connect Lines to other things or to each other.
+(In MAP and older versions of MoorDyn, these objects were called Connections).
+A Point has three degrees of freedom and can have any number of Lines attached to it.
+There are three types of Points:

+- **Fixed**: their location is fixed to ground (stationary) or a Body object.
-- 1: Fixed nodes have a certain location and never move.
-They can be used as anchor points.
-OR attached to a platform for platform-centric coupling
+  They can be used as anchor points or as a way to attach mooring Lines to a Body.
-- -1: Vessel nodes can move under the control of an outside program.
-They can be used as fairlead connections.
+- **Coupled**: they move under the control of the calling program/script.
+  They can be used as fairlead connections when the platform is modeled externally.
-- 0: Connect nodes are not fixed in space but rather are moved according to the forces acting on them.
+- **Free**: they are free to move according to the forces acting on them, which includes the tensions of attached lines as well as their own self weight and buoyancy, if applicable.

-They are what can be used to connect two or more mooring lines together.
-The forces they experience can include the forces from the attached mooring lines (which Fixed and Vessel node types also experience) but also constant external forces, buoyancy forces, inertial and gravitational forces, and hydrodynamic drag and added mass forces.
+Free Points facilitate more advanced mooring systems.
+They can be used to connect two or more mooring lines together, to create multi-segmented lines or junctions such as in a bridle mooring configuration.
+If a free Point is given nonzero volume or mass properties, it can also represent a clump weight or float.

 Rods